Author has written 8 stories for Yu-Gi-Oh GX, Pokémon, Yu-Gi-Oh, and Doctor Who.

 I actually began writing fanfiction before I even knew what it was.
 As I worked to hone my writing craft with duel cards and pokémon stories, I knew publishing them would never be okay because of copyright.
 Plus, I would never want to ruin such marvelous series.
 (That's not to say I wouldn't jump at the chance to work on a team writing a new series or game for either franchise.
 That would be a dream come true!)
 Once I found this website, I figured the worst thing that could happen when I posted my stuff is that people wouldn't like it.
 (That happened a lot.)
 The best thing to happen, though, has been people giving me feedback that ultimately makes me a better writer!
 (Also happened a lot.)
 The tricky part is posting chapters before the entire story is complete.
 My writing tends to begin while incomplete and I fill in the details as I go.
 That means it would be easier to develop a plot twist and then go back to add foreshadowing to an earlier chapter.
 Not so easy when the earlier chapters are already out there.
 It's tough to plan out the entire story in advance; my characters tend to grow so solid that they end up telling me where the story is supposed to go and I just write it.
 (Sounds weird, I know.
 Maybe writing gives me some form of multiple personalities.)

 I have some thoughts for another Professor Who story.
-That one was strictly something that was fun for me and I might do another one.
+The first was strictly something that was fun for me and I might do another one.
 We'll see.